Farmer’s Lung

 What prevention is to be taken if suffering from Farmer’s lung?

-Steps should be followed to avoid spoilage of crop and production of spores that cause the allergic reaction.
-Following measures are advised:
+Steps should be followed to avoid spoilage of crops and the production of spores that cause the allergic reactions.
+The following measures are advised:

 -Wet crops can be dried at harvest.

--If there is the high risk of spoiling of crop it should be stored in silage instead of bales, if possible.
+-If there is a high risk of spoiling of crop it should be stored in silage instead of bales, if possible.

 -Farms should be mechanized as much as possible to reduce exposure.